-The earnings of most banking institutions are exposed to interest rate risk because their balance sheets, both assets and liabilities, are predominantly interest-bearing.
-It is the Bank's objective to minimize, to the degree prudently possible, its exposure to interest rate risk, bearing in mind that the Bank, by its very nature, will always be in the business of taking on interest rate risk.
-Interest rate risk is monitored on a quarterly basis by the Asset Liability Committee (the "ALCO") and Board of Directors of the Bank.
+The earnings of most banking institutions are exposed to interest rate risk ("IRR") because their balance sheets, both assets and liabilities, are predominantly interest-bearing.
+It is the Bank's objective to minimize, to the degree prudently possible, its exposure to IRR, bearing in mind that the Bank, by its very nature, will always be in the business of taking on such risk.
+IRR is monitored on a quarterly basis by the Asset Liability Committee (the "ALCO") and Board of Directors of the Bank.
 The ALCO is comprised of members of Bank Management and the Executive Committee of the Board.
 The ALCO establishes and monitors the various components of the balance sheet including volume, maturities, pricing and mix of assets along with funding sources.
-The goal is to balance liquidity, interest rate risk and profitability.
+The goal is to balance liquidity, IRR and profitability through the full economic cycle.

-The primary tool used in managing interest rate risk is income simulation modeling.
-Income simulation modeling measures changes in net interest income by projecting the future composition of the Bank's balance sheet and applying different interest rate scenarios.
+The primary tool used in managing IRR is income simulation modeling.
+Income simulation modeling measures changes in net interest income by projecting the future Bank's balance sheet and applying different interest rate scenarios.

 Management incorporates numerous assumptions into the simulation model, such as asset prepayment speeds, balance sheet growth and non-maturity deposits elasticity.
 The Bank's model assumes a 100 and 200 basis point parallel and instantaneous increase and decrease in interest rates.
-The most recent model estimates that, over a twenty-four month period, net interest income would decrease 5% if rates rise 100 basis points and would decrease 10% if rates rise 200 basis points.
-The Bank's interest rate risk exposure is believed by management to be well managed and within predefined limits.
+The most recent model estimates that, over a twenty-four month period, net interest income would decrease 25% if rates rise 100 basis points and would decrease 51% if rates rise 200 basis points.
+Over the same period, the model estimates net interest income would increase 25% if rates decline 100 basis points and would increase 49% if rates decline 200 basis points.
+The Bank's IRR exposure is outside of predefined limits.
+The increased level of IRR sensitivity derives from the current economic environment, in which a sharp increase in short-term interest rates have compressed the Bank's net interest margin, resulting in larger percentage changes relative to the base scenario.

 The following tables present interest-rate sensitive assets and liabilities categorized by expected maturity (or interest rate adjustment date, if earlier) and weighted average rates.
 Expected maturities of loans are adjusted for amortization and estimated prepayments of principal.
-Prepayment speeds range from 0% to 24% depending upon the particular asset category.
+Prepayment speeds range from 0% to 13% depending upon the asset category and rate environment.
 Generally, adjustable-rate loans are indexed to Prime and treasury rates.
 Non-certificate deposits do not have contractual maturities and repricing sensitivity ("beta") range from 0% to 80%.
-The tables reflect management's current assumptions about the volatility of such deposits.
+The tables below reflect these assumptions.